No cash? No problem!

 Which tickets can I buy with contactless?

-You can buy all day tickets, including Day to Go, Day to Go Plus, Barry Day to Go, Park & Ride, Network Rider and all return tickets, up to the value of £30 on all Cardiff Bus services.
-For tickets over the £30 limit we suggest you use the iff card (our smartcard) or iff app (our mobile app) for convenient, cash free travel.
+You can buy all day tickets, including Day to Go, Day to Go Plus, Barry Day to Go, Park & Ride, Network Rider, all return and week to go tickets, however, you will need an iff card to purchase a week ticket.

 How does contactless work?